shaders/protoc-gen-go-mcp/README.md

 go test ./pkg/generator -update-golden
 ```

-The `actual/` directory is committed to git so you can track how generator changes affect output over time.

 ## ⚠️ Limitations

-- No interceptor support (yet).
-Registering with a gRPC server bypasses interceptors.
-- Tool name mangling for long RPC names: If the full RPC name exceeds 64 characters (Claude desktop limit), the head of the tool name is mangled to fit.
+- Tool name mangling for long RPC names: If the full RPC name exceeds 64 characters, the head of the tool name is mangled to fit.

-## 🗺️ Roadmap

-- Reflection/proxy mode
-- Interceptor middleware support in gRPC server mode
-- Support for the official Go MCP SDK (once published)

-## 💬 Feedback

-We'd love feedback, bug reports, or PRs!
-Join the discussion and help shape the future of Go and Protobuf MCP tooling.